6.5 Consultation, Interprofessional Work, and Systems Practice

 4. Develop hypotheses about individual and system factors.

-5. Recommend feasible interventions that the consultee can implement.
+5. Recommend feasible interventions the consultee can implement.

 6. Evaluate outcomes and revise the plan.

-The EPPP answer usually favors clarification before action.
-If the vignette is unclear about role, consent, authority, or the identity of the client system, the best response is often to clarify those issues before giving directives.
+On the EPPP, clarification usually precedes action.
+When a vignette is vague about role, consent, authority, or the identity of the client system, the best answer typically clarifies those issues before issuing directives.
 Good consultation is collaborative, bounded, and measurable.

 Test Your Knowledge